← Return to Database

 Dmitry 'Dima' Surkov

 Visuals: 180cm.
-White skin, mole by right eye, neck scars.
-Tousled blonde hair with a prominent cowlick (ahoge).
-Black eyes.
+Male.
+White skin, crying mole by right eye, neck scar, slightly messy blonde hair, ahoge.

 Likes